-GranNaturals Hand Size Dry Body Brush-Use this 2 times a week for best results.
+Hand Size Dry Body Brush-Use this 2 times a week for the best results.
 Exfoliate troubled areas gently for a minute or 2.

 I also really like this –WIZKER Wet & Dry Exfoliating Brush.
 I’ve had a few clients but this and really like it!

 If that doesn’t work then you need to move on to adding a serum to your daily routine.
-This is a list of my favorite serums!
+This is a list of my favourite serums!
 Choose the one that works best with your body or lifestyle choices.
-They all are formulated for ingrown hairs, razor burn, bumps, and skin irritation resulting from shaving, waxing, electrolysis and laser hair removal.
+They all are formulated for ingrown hairs, razor burns, bumps, and skin irritation resulting from shaving, waxing, electrolysis and laser hair removal.

 The serums I recommend:

-High Time Bump Stopper– This is my newest favorite and it’s pretty inexpensive and doesn’t sting.
+High Time Bump Stopper– This is my newest favourite and it’s pretty inexpensive and doesn’t sting.
 It’s perfect for everyone.

 TendSkin– This one has been around for ages and is sold in most spas and salons.
 The only thing I don’t like about it is that is stings a bit.

 Pfb is another great salon and spa brand.
 It’s got a little roll on top